hackerzhuli/unity_code_native/docs/MessagingProtocol.md

 drops the client if no message is sent for 30 seconds.

 ## Message format
-a byte for message type, 4 bytes (little endian) for payload length, the rest is a utf8 string, that is serialized json from struct, can be empty.
+A u8 for message type, an u32 for request id(0 if no request), an u32 for payload length, the rest is a utf8 string, which is serialized json from corresponding struct(can be empty if there is no struct for that message type).
+Note that multibyte integers are little endian in the message.

 ### Message table
 | message type | name | payload | description |